Court Support Volunteer Program

 • Meeting with victims after court to answer remaining questions

-The Department of Justice and Public Safety will provide training sessions to volunteers to ensure that you fully understand your roles and responsibilities when working with victims of crime.
+The Department of Public Safety will provide training sessions to volunteers to ensure that you fully understand your roles and responsibilities when working with victims of crime.
 Training may include, but will not necessarily be limited to the following topics:

 • Orientation to criminal justice system